One-step estimator paths for concave regularization: Introduction

-Unfortunately, exact solvers for concave penalized estimation all require significantly more compute time than a standard lasso.
-As we review in Section \ref{rp}.1, recent literature recommends the use of approximate solvers.
-Certainly, this is necessary for data of the size we encounter in analysis of, say, internet commerce.
-These approximations take the form of iteratively-weighted-$L_1$ regularization, where the coefficient-specific weights are based upon pre-estimates of the coefficients taken from previous iterations of the approximate solver.
-One theme of this literature \citep[e.g.,][]{zou_one-step_2008,fan_strong_2014} holds that even a single step of weighted-$L_1$ regularization is enough to get solutions that are close to optimal, so long as the pre-estimates are \textit{good enough} starting points.
-The crux of success with such one-step estimation (OSE) is finding starts that are, indeed, good enough.
+Unfortunately, exact solvers for nonconvex penalized estimation all require significantly more compute time than a standard lasso.
+This has precluded their use in settings -- e.g., text or web-data analysis -- where both $n$ (the number of observations) and $p$ (covariate dimension) are very large.
+As we review in Section \ref{sec:weighted}, recent literature recommends the use of approximate solvers.
+These approximations take the form of iteratively-weighted-$\ell_1$ regularization, where the coefficient-specific weights are based upon results from previous iterations of the approximate solver.
+Work on one-step estimation (OSE), e.g. by \cite{zou_one-step_2008}, shows that even a single step of such weighted-$\ell_1$ regularization is enough to get solutions that are close to optimal, so long as the pre-estimates are \textit{good enough} starting points.
+The crux of success is finding starts that are, indeed, good enough.